orhun/personal-blog/content/ratatui-0.23.0.md

 ### Table/List: Highlight spacing

-We added a new property called `HightlightSpacing` to the `Table` and `List` widgets and it can be optionally set via calling `hightlight_spacing` function.
+We added a new property called `HighlightSpacing` to the `Table` and `List` widgets and it can be optionally set via calling `highlight_spacing` function.

 Before this option was available, selecting a row in the table when no row was selected previously made the tables layout change (the same applies to unselecting) by adding the width of the "highlight symbol" in the front of the first column.
 The idea is that we want this behaviour to be configurable with this newly added option.